IoTQMax/thingsboard/k8s/README.md

 `

 After a while when all resources will be successfully started you can open `http://{your-cluster-ip}` in your browser (for ex. `http://192.168.99.101`).
-You should see the ThingsBoard login page.
+You should see the Effi.ai login page.

 Use the following default credentials:

-- **System Administrator**: sysadmin@thingsboard.org / sysadmin
+- **System Administrator**: sysadmin@effi.ai / sysadmin

 If you installed DataBase with demo data (using `--loadDemo` flag) you can also use the following credentials:

-- **Tenant Administrator**: tenant@thingsboard.org / tenant
+- **Tenant Administrator**: tenant@effi.ai / tenant
-- **Customer User**: customer@thingsboard.org / customer
+- **Customer User**: customer@effi.ai / customer

 In case of any issues, you can examine service logs for errors.
-For example to see ThingsBoard node logs execute the following commands:
+For example to see Effi.ai node logs execute the following commands:

 1) Get the list of the running tb-node pods: